Podcast Format Guide: Serialized vs Episodic for Branded Shows

 Ultimately, choosing between episodic and serialized podcasts depends on your goals:

-- Choose serialized if your aim is to tell an in-depth story with emotional impact and a clear narrative arc.
+Choose serialized if you aim to tell an in-depth story with emotional impact and a clear narrative arc.

 Still unsure?
 Ask yourself:

-- Can I commit time and resources needed for serialized production?
+Can I commit the time and resources needed for serialized production?

 Final Thoughts: Selecting the Right Podcast Format